 The Tirunelveli Diocese is the main Diocese in India to pioneer the reason for education in the field of organization and the board of a college.
-It merits calling attention to here that the Tirunelveli Church was brought into the world with 40 souls in 1780 as prove in the primary church kept up by the Rev Bobil.
+It merits calling attention to here that the Tirunelveli Church was brought into the world with 40 souls in 1780, as proved in the primary church records kept up by the Rev Bobil.
 The principal product of the Protestant Missionary work in Tirunelveli zone was a Marathi Brahmin widow, Kohila.
-She has been spared from sati and was baptized as Clarinda in 1778.
+She had been spared from sati and was baptized as Clarinda in 1778.
 The development and improvement of the congregation is firmly connected to that of this college for more than one hundred and thirty years.
-The college owes its presence and survival to the early missionary associations – the CMS and the SPG and the present CSI Diocese of Tirunelveli.
-Gradually yet relentlessly, the student enrolment in the school demonstrated an upward pattern.
+The college owes its presence and survival to the early missionary associations – the CMS, the SPG and the present CSI Diocese of Tirunelveli.
+Gradually, yet relentlessly, the student enrolment in the school demonstrated an upward pattern.

-The getting teeth inconveniences of the college were, be that as it may, in any case not through.
-Grants from the CMS demonstrated inadequate and money related guide must be looked for from different quarters too.
-Tirunelveli Diocese moved toward the SPG church for money related help.
-The SPG promptly consented to the proposition and normally the old name – C M College was surrendered, and another name, St. John’s College, symbolizing its nondenominational character, was settled on.
+The teething inconveniences of the college were, be that as it may, in any case not through.
+Grants from the CMS demonstrated inadequacy, and money related guidance had to be looked for from different quarters too.
+The Tirunelveli Diocese moved toward the SPG church for financial assistance.
+The SPG promptly consented to the proposition and naturally the old name, C M College, was surrendered, and another name, St. John’s College, symbolizing its nondenominational character, was settled on.

-At this basic point, help went to the tottering school in the individual of the Rev G T Selwyn, an English missionary who was its Principal from 1937 to 1945.
-Cherished of the majority in Tirunelveli, the Rev Selwyn recognized himself with the Indians and their way of life.
+During that time, help went to the tottering school in the individual of the Rev G T Selwyn, an English missionary who was its Principal from 1937 to 1945.
+Cherished by the majority in Tirunelveli, the Rev Selwyn recognized himself with the Indians and their way of life.

 A huge expansion to the College amid the organization of the Rev Selwyn was a Chapel.
 Courses in Mathematics, Physics, Chemistry and Logics were offered under Part III of the Intermediate Course.
 In 1943, Malayalam under Part II and Natural Science under Part III were incorporated.
 The College was redesigned in 1945 and degree courses in Mathematics and Economics were offered under Part III.
-At the point when the Rev Selwyn set out his Principal send in 1945 and turned into the Bishop in Tirunelveli, the College was prepared to dispatch an ambitious development program.
+At the point when the Rev Selwyn became the Bishop in Tirunelveli in 1945, the College was prepared to dispatch an ambitious development program.

 In 1962, the two wings were associated by a long passageway, and a roomy library on the ground floor and an auditorium upstairs were worked between the two wings.
 The University Grants Commission and the Central Government contributed liberally towards making these upgrades conceivable.
 In 1966, St. John’s College turned into a subsidiary College of the Madurai Kamaraj University.
 B.A. degree course in History and M.Sc. degree course in Mathematics were begun in 1967.